About Fort Hamilton

 Fort Hamilton is a US military base in New York built between 1825 and 1831 as part of the city’s Third System defences.
 The Third System forts were coastal defences built in the US following the War of 1812.

 Even before its construction, the site on which Fort Hamilton was built had already proven a vital strategic point.
 It was here that, on 4 July 1776, American forces attempted, but ultimately failed, to stop British forces from bringing in ships to quell the American Revolutionary War.
-Then, in the War of 1812, this was where American forces repelled British ships from docking.
+Later, during the War of 1812, the site was where American forces repelled British ships from docking.

 Today, Fort Hamilton is an active military base as well as housing New York’s only military museum, the Harbor Defense Museum.
 At this museum, visitors can see a range of historic weaponry, uniforms and exhibits such as about the Battle of Brooklyn.